 St. Mary’s Church in Kołobrzeg was taken by Protestants in the 16th century, which resulted in the building of galleries over the side aisles.
 Due to the subsidence of the ground, the temple was repaired several times.
-In the 17th and 18th centuries, numerous repairs of the vaults were necessary, which were destroyed over the presbytery in 1761 during the siege of Kołobrzeg.
+In the 17th and 18th centuries, numerous repairs of the vaults were necessary, which were destroyed over the chancel in 1761 during the siege of Kołobrzeg.
 Reconstruction works combined with regothisation were carried out in the years 1874-1876 and 1887-1890.
 In 1945 during the fights at Festung Kolberg church was an important point of defense of the city and was destroyed by the fire of Soviet artillery.
 After World War II, the its ruins were initially intended to be dismantled, fortunately in 1957, it was handed over to the Catholic Church and reconstruction started.

 Large surfaces of external facades were reinforced with buttresses and were pierced with high windows: two and three-light in the chancel and three and four-light in the aisles.
 Window and entrance openings have ogival moulded finishes.
 The western massif in the lower part, corresponding to the heights of the walls of the aisles, is devoid of segmentation except for the triad of large windows from the west and slightly smaller windows on the sides.
 The three upper floors of the west elevation were separated by cornices and decorated with blendes, with the northern parts regularly spaced out, and in the central and southern parts chaotically.
 Correspondingly, the north elevation of the western massif is regular and the southern elevation is irregular.
 This is the result of a long construction process and changes in its course.